1945–1946 General Motors strike: Bargaining and results

 Reuther recruited many professionals in relative fields for various UAW branch offices.
-Among them was Donald E. Montgomery, a liberal economist and professional in New Deal laws and regulations, who was designated "as consumer counsel and representative in the UAW's Washington office."
-And based on a Keynesian economic lens, formulated by Montgomery, Reuther put forth the UAW's demands for the UAW-GM Strike of 1945-46, demanding an increase in hourly wages by 30 percent and a halt on automobile prices.
+Among them was Donald E. Montgomery, a liberal economist and professional in New Deal laws and regulations, who was designated "as consumer counsel and representative in the UAW's Washington office".
+And based on a Keynesian economic lens, formulated by Montgomery, Reuther put forth the UAW's demands for the UAW-GM Strike of 1945–46, demanding an increase in hourly wages by 30 percent and a halt on automobile prices.
 However, Reuther's requisitions were instantly rejected by GM.
-A GM spokesman argued that the corporation "could not afford such a large wage increase.. and it would not surrender its exclusive right to determine product pricing."
-Therefore, Reuther then offered a subsequent wager: he put forth a new proposal that would allow a smaller increase in wages if GM "would prove its inability to pay by 'opening its books.'"
+A GM spokesman argued that the corporation "could not afford such a large wage increase.. and it would not surrender its exclusive right to determine product pricing".
+Therefore, Reuther then offered a subsequent wager: he put forth a new proposal that would allow a smaller increase in wages if GM "would prove its inability to pay by 'opening its books'".
 GM quickly moved into a defensive position; the corporation declined to release any information that was traditionally known as being 'the sole responsibility of the corporation' (i.e. setting product prices).
-In fact, GM went a step further and declared Reuther's demands to be "un-American and socialist."
+In fact, GM went a step further and declared Reuther's demands to be "un-American and socialist".
 That was not too far from the common criticisms that Reuther had received in the past.

-However, the possibility for success in Reuther's demands had shrunk "early in the year [1946], when both the United Steelworkers and the United Electrical Workers accepted wage increases of 17.5 percent from their employers."
+However, the possibility for success in Reuther's demands had shrunk "early in the year [1946], when both the United Steelworkers and the United Electrical Workers accepted wage increases of 17.5 percent from their employers".
 In fact, this had a direct influence on the UAW-GM bargaining deal.
-The result, on March 13, 1946, was a raise of "18 1/2 cents an hour [17.5 percent], paid vacations, overtime and other changes."
-Also, GM workers did not gain access to determining product pricing."
+The result, on March 13, 1946, was a raise of "18 1/2 cents an hour [17.5 percent], paid vacations, overtime and other changes".
+Also, GM workers did not gain access to determining product pricing".

 Significance

 Reuther's proposal was extraordinary because of its timing.
 After World War II, during demobilization, many auto-companies were slowing production and raising prices because their contracts from the government were expiring.
 This made what Reuther was doing very important for promoting "the Truman administration's efforts to sustain price controls and working-class living standards."
 Instead of trying only to get auto workers higher pay and a better situation, he was also thinking about the economic situation of the collective communities to function in the most socially-beneficial way in the circumstances after World War II.

-Despite the so-called failure of the UAW to achieve Reuther's demands, he was made President of the UAW in 1946 because of his hard work and his dedication to the CIO union.
+Despite the so-called failure of the UAW to achieve Reuther's demands, he was made President of the UAW in 1946 in large part because of the leadership he showed during the strike.
+Reuther, who remained UAW President until his death in 1970, would in 1948 successfully pressure GM to give workers a historic contract which tied wage increases to the general cost-of-living and productivity increases.